 On the second appointment, I arrived at the hospital at 9am and was greeted by very friendly nursing staff, I was then taken to my own private room which had it's own bathroom and was left to settle in.

-The nurse came in half an hour later and inserted two pessaries in to my vagina
+The nurse came in half an hour later and inserted two pessaries

 These would make the womb contract, I also had an antibiotic inserted in to my back passage, this sounds horrible however the whole process was quick and pain free.